-What Size Shot do I Need.
+What Size Shot do I Need for Upland Game?

 I am often asked what size shot hunters need when hunting quail and pheasants.

 The first thing I need to know is what gauge of shotgun you are using.
 If you are using a 12 gauge or 20 gauge I would recommend 7 ½ shot.
-If it is windy or the birds are getting up early I would back it up with a 6 for a second shot.
+If it is windy or the birds are getting up early, I would back it up with a 6 for a second shot.

 I am also asked if the hunter needs high or low brass shells.
 We hunt over pointing dogs, so you usually get close to the dogs before the birds ever get up.
-Most shots are within 20 to 25 yards.
-At this short distance high brass shells are not necessary.
+Most shots are 20 to 25 yards.
+At this short distance, high brass shells are not necessary.
 I do have a few customers that hunt with 410’s and 28 gauge guns.
 In these instances we have found it is better to use a 6 shot so it doesn’t tear up the quail, but will still knock down a pheasant.
 If you need shells we do have 12, 20, 28, and 410 shells available for purchase at the lodge.

 Take a full, in depth look at what shot sizes you need for pheasant and quail here.